 Some may argue that, believe it or not, the earliest threads of the IoT Web were spun the moment the electric telegraph was born in 1832.

-As the years passed, more progenitors and building blocks of IoT began to take shape: the inception of the bar code in 1952, the first wearable computer – which was used to try to predict roulette outcomes – in 1955, the first message sent via ARPANET (essentially the grandfather of the internet) in 1969, an intelligent Coke machine at Carnegie Mellon University in 1982, a badge system that transmitted a person’s location via infrared in 1990, and so on.
+As the years passed, more progenitors and building blocks of IoT began to take shape: the inception of the bar code in 1952, the first wearable computer – that predicted roulette outcomes – in 1955, the first message sent via ARPANET in 1969, an intelligent Coke machine at Carnegie Mellon University in 1982, a badge system that transmitted a person’s location via infrared in 1990, and so on.

 Eventually, the term “Internet of Things” was coined by Auto-ID Center executive director Kevin Ashton, illustrating the concept of a global system of interconnected objects (and even people) for easier identification and management – a “standardized way for computers to understand the real world.”